RIPE-Atlas-Community/atlas-nagios/README.md

 ###SOA Record
 This runs checks against an DNS SOA record measurement

+####MNAME
+> --mname ns.example.com

+I the probe sees a different mname then the one passed it is placed into the critical state

+####RNAME
+> --mname postmaster.example.com

+I the probe sees a different nname then the one passed it is placed into the critical state

+####Serial
+> --serial (int)serial number

+I the probe sees a different serial then the one passed it is placed into the critical state

+####REFRESH
+> --refresh (int)refresh number

+I the probe sees a different refresh then the one passed it is placed into the critical state

+####UPDATE
+> --update (int)update number

+I the probe sees a different update then the one passed it is placed into the critical state

+####EXPIRE
+> --expire (int)expire number

+I the probe sees a different expire then the one passed it is placed into the critical state

+####NXDOMAIN
+> --nxdomian (int)nxdomian number

+I the probe sees a different nxdomian then the one passed it is placed into the critical state

 ###CNAME Record
 This runs checks against an DNS CNAME record measurement